lutris/website/README.rst

     sudo apt-get install imagemagick memcached libmemcached-dev mercurial bzr python-dev

-* Install a recent version of nodejs and LessCSS 1.3.3.
+* Install a recent version of nodejs and grunt.
 On Fedora, you can install the nodejs from the repos.
+When nodejs and grunt are installed, you can install grunt dependencies for the project.

     sudo add-apt-repository ppa:chris-lea/node.js
+    sudo apt-get install nodejs
-    sudo npm install less@1.3.3 -g
+    sudo npm install grunt-cli -g
+    npm install

 * Make the SQLite database